blitzmartin/lesson-hunter/README.md

 ```

 This starts the local Express server, picks a free port automatically (starting from
-`4173`, falling back to another free port if that's taken), and opens your system's
+`4173`, falling back to another free port if that's taken) and opens your system's
 default browser to it.
 If your browser doesn't open automatically, the terminal prints
 the URL to open manually, e.g.: